Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 Made of recycled ocean waste and designed by surfer girls, Do Good swimsuits are for girls who love the ocean.
 Their classic cuts in fun colors are meant to be mixed and matched year after year, and part of their profits go toward ocean conservation efforts, carbon offsetting, and women’s education in poorer countries.

-Do Good is a small, independent operation, so their collections are limited and sell out fast.
+Do Good is a small, independent operation, so its collections are limited and sell out fast.

 My pick: Tia Reversible One Piece